xlrx/DeskHog/README.md

 LLMs often struggle with multi-threaded embedded systems.
 DeskHog’s firmware has strict rules for core/task roles; AI might overlook them unless you guide it.

 If you're looking to [get started](https://posthog.com/tutorials/deskhog-claude-tutorial), we recommend using [Claude Code](https://www.anthropic.com/claude-code) with [Visual Studio Code](https://code.visualstudio.com/) and the [PlatformIO extension](https://platformio.org/install/ide?install=vscode).
-They work well together and you can use Cursor's chat function to start building all sorts of things with natural language.
+They work well together and you can build all sorts of things with natural language.

 Use `tech-details.md` to give your agent broad context on the device.
 Still, even with that you should bear in mind the following advice: